yogurtgaming2/moonsharp-revived/README.md

-MoonSharp Unity
+MoonSharp Revived
 =========
 https://www.moonsharp.org

+This is a fork of the original MoonSharp Lua interpreter for C#.
+This fork focuses on fixing MoonSharp's long-standing bugs, extending MoonSharp functionality, and improving its compatibility with standard Lua (especially Lua 5.2 behavior).

-This is a fork of MoonSharp that is tailored to Unity. as of June 2025, MoonSharp is no longer available on the Unity Asset Store, and this fork provides a UPM-compatible package.
-I may also extend MoonSharp in this fork and add small improvements to it's API.
+As of June 2025, the original MoonSharp is no longer available on the Unity Asset Store, and so this fork provides a UPM-compatible package.

 ## Installing via *Unity Package Manager*
 *(Shown in **Unity 6 Preview**, version `6000.0.2f1`)*